SAP/spartacus-docs/_pages/fsa/install/building-the-fsa-storefront-from-libraries-3-0.md

 FSA Spartacus uses SAP Commerce and Financial Services Accelerator back end and makes use of the sample data.

-- SAP Commerce version: Release 2011 (the latest patch is recommended - 2011.1).
+- SAP Commerce version: Release 2105 (the latest patch is recommended).
-- Financial Services Accelerator version: Release 2102 is required.
+- Financial Services Accelerator version: Release 2108 is required.

 For more information, see [Installing SAP Commerce Cloud FSA for use with FSA Spartacus]({{ site.baseurl }}{% link _pages/fsa/install/installing-sap-commerce-with-fsa-spartacus.md %}).